aseigneurin/spark-in-docker/README.md

-Dockerfiles and scripts to run Apache Spark on Docker:
+Dockerfiles and scripts to run [Spark](http://spark.apache.org) and [HDFS](http://hadoop.apache.org/docs/current/index.html) on Docker:

 - a DNS server
 - a Spark master
+- a HDFS namenode
-- 1+ Spark workers
+- 1+ nodes combining a Spark worker and a HDFS datanode

 Start the DNS server: